KarolinaGa/How_to_Start_a_Podcast/Editing .md

 (from left to right)

-Cut- removes the selected audio
+- Cut- removes the selected audio

-Copy- copies the selected audio
+- Copy- copies the selected audio

-Paste- inserts clipboard content
+- Paste- inserts clipboard content

-Trim - removes all the audio but the selection
+- Trim - removes all the audio but the selection

-Silence- replaces selected audio with silence
+- Silence- replaces selected audio with silence

-Undo- reverses the last editing operation
+- Undo- reverses the last editing operation

-Redo- restores the last editing operation that was undone
+- Redo- restores the last editing operation that was undone

-Zoom in- zooms in to a higher magnification level
+- Zoom in- zooms in to a higher magnification level

-Zoom out - zooms out to a lower magnification level
+- Zoom out - zooms out to a lower magnification level

-Zoom to Selection- Zooms a selection region in or out so that it fits in the available horizontal window area
+- Zoom to Selection- Zooms a selection region in or out so that it fits in the available horizontal window area

-Fit to Width-  Zooms in or out so that the entire audio of the project fits in the available horizontal track area
+- Fit to Width-  Zooms in or out so that the entire audio of the project fits in the available horizontal track area

-Zoom toggle- zooms between two preset levels
+- Zoom toggle- zooms between two preset levels

 Once you’re done editing, it’s time to export the MP3 file.
 It’s the format you need to upload your podcast on the hosting platform.

-To export an mp3 file:
+To export an mp3 file follow these simple steps:

-Go to File menu
+1. Go to File menu

-Select Export
+2. Select Export

-Select Export to MP3
+3. Select Export to MP3

-Name the file
+4. Name the file

-Click Export
+5. Click Export